jbcodeforce/shift_left_utils/docs/index.md

 The target environment will be Apache Flink running within the Confluent Cloud as a managed service.
 The source of the batch processing is defined within a dbt (Data build tool) project and the refactored SQL are produced under the `pipelines` folder.

-The following diagram illustrates the development environment:
+The following diagram illustrates the development environment whicj, mainly, uses 2 containers:

 ![](./images/environment.drawio.png)

-The shift left utils docker images groups a set of Python tools, Python 3.13.1 and the needed libraries, like using LLM client API with Langgraph.
+The shift left utils docker image groups a set of Python tools, Python 3.13.1 and the needed libraries to integrate with Ollama, like using LLM client API with Langgraph.
 The [ollama image](https://hub.docker.com/r/ollama/ollama) is used to run **qwen2.5-coder:32b** LLM model locally on the developer's computer.

 Follow the [setup instructions to get started with the migration project](./setup.md).